AnkushSinghGandhi/CTutorials/README.md

 # C-Programming-Resources
-c programs and questions for my students
+c programs and questions for my students we are going slow because they are not from math backgrou

 - Daily programms and excercises for my c programming classes
 - Book for refrance - "Let us C"